Gold Tetra Care Guide: Tank Setup, Diet, Tank Mates & More

 Skin Infections

-Gold tetras can be slightly more prone to bacterial skin infections, especially wild-caught specimens with the trematode.
+Gold tetras is slightly more prone to bacterial skin infections, especially wild-caught specimens with the trematode.
 This is rarely serious but is worth watching for.
-Use smooth decorations and soft substrates to prevent skin abrasions that could lead to infection.
+Use smooth decorations and soft substrates to prevent skin abrasions that leads to infection.

 General Prevention

 Quarantine new fish for 2-3 weeks.
 Maintain stable water parameters and consistent water changes.
 A varied diet supports a strong immune system.
-Use smooth, non-abrasive decorations since these fish can be sensitive to skin injuries.
+Use smooth, non-abrasive decorations since these fish is sensitive to skin injuries.

 Common Mistakes to Avoid